US STOCKS-Wall Street ends sharply lower on fears of aggressive Fed | Business

 - United States

-Signify Health Inc surged following a report on Sunday that UnitedHealth Group Inc, Amazon, CVS Health Corp and Option Care Health Inc were bidding to acquire the company.
+Signify Health Inc surged 32% following a report on Sunday that UnitedHealth Group Inc, Amazon, CVS Health Corp and Option Care Health Inc were bidding to acquire the company.
+Declining stocks outnumbered rising ones within the S&P 500 by a 19.9-to-one ratio.

+The S&P 500 posted one new high and 32 new lows; the Nasdaq recorded 30 new highs and 171 new lows.
+Volume on U.S. exchanges was relatively light, with 9.9 billion shares traded, compared with an average of 10.8 billion shares over the previous 20 sessions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)